fsabiu/Social-Network-Analysis---Analytical-tasks/README.md

 Discuss the prediction accuracy as done in the referenced paper.
 Implementation of unsupervied link prediction models can be found either in networkx or in [linkpred](https://github.com/rafguns/linkpred).

 6. **Link Prediction 2:**
-Following the same rationale of the previous exercise, build up a *supervised* approach to link prediction using a classifier.
+Following the same rationale of the previous exercise, build up a *supervised* approach(1) to link prediction using a classifier.
 Define the features, test the model(s), evaluate and discuss the results.
-- *Note:* this exercise requires knowledge of Data Mining tools and techniques.

 7. **Network Resilience:**
 Define a set of measures to compute tie strength and analyze the impact of strong/weak ties on the connectedness and resilience of the crawled network.

 8. **Graphlets**
-[Graphlets](https://en.wikipedia.org/wiki/Graphlets) are small, connected, non-isomorphic induced subgraphs of a large network.
-The size of a graphlet is the number of the nodes it is composed of: for a same size multiple graphlets may exist.
+[Graphlets](https://en.wikipedia.org/wiki/Graphlets) are small, connected, non-isomorphic(2) induced subgraphs(3) of a large network.
+The size of a graphlet is the number of the nodes it is composed of: for a same size multiple graphlets may exist(4).

-*Examples:*
-- Size 2: a single graphlet exist among 2 nodes
-- Size 3: considering all the possible ways to connect 3 nodes, two different graphlets can be identified: the chain, the triangle.

 Define an approximate algorithm that allows to estimate the number of graphlets of size 3 and 4 and test it on your data.
 Which are the most frequent graphlets?

-- *Note 1:* an induced subgraph must contain all edges between its nodes that are present in the original network.
+*Note*
+- (1) This exercise requires knowledge of Data Mining tools and techniques.
-- *Note 2:* graph isomorphism is an equivalence relation on graphs: two graphs *G* and *H* are said to be isomorphic if there exist a function *f* such that any two vertices *u* and *v* of *G* are adjacent in *G* if and only if *f(u)* and *f(v)* are adjacent in *H*.
+- (2) Graph isomorphism is an equivalence relation on graphs: two graphs *G* and *H* are said to be isomorphic if there exist a function *f* such that any two vertices *u* and *v* of *G* are adjacent in *G* if and only if *f(u)* and *f(v)* are adjacent in *H*.
 This kind of bijection is commonly described as "edge-preserving bijection".
+- (3) An induced subgraph must contain all edges between its nodes that are present in the original network.
+- (4) A single graphlet exists only among 2 nodes.
+Considering all the possible ways to connect 3 nodes, two different graphlets can be identified: the chain, the triangle.

 ## Exercise 3: Open problem